-Faculty under review shall adhere to the RTP criteria in place for the current review cycle.
-Departmental review committees, chairs, directors, college committees, and deans shall evaluate candidates based on approved departmental RTP criteria.
+Faculty under review shall adhere to their departmental RTP criteria that are in place for the current review cycle.
+Departmental review committees, chairs, directors, college committees, and deans shall evaluate candidates based on the departmental RTP criteria that are currently in place.